 Common questions

-What should teams know about patient-reported outcomes clinical trials?
+What should teams know about patient reported outcomes recruitment expectations?

 Patient-reported outcomes and other clinical outcome assessments can capture participant experience, but recruitment pages should explain what patients may report, how often, and where support comes from.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.